-The District decisions about the use and distribution of technology resources are guided by the District Technology Plan [III.C.1_10].
-This continuing three-year plan is updated annually via input the College technology committee and through various instruments or needs assessments conducted each academic year.
+The District Technology Plan guides decisions about the use and distribution of technology resources [III.C.1\10].
+This continuing three-year plan is updated annually via input from the College technology committee and through various instruments or needs assessments conducted each academic year.
 The Educational Technology Advisory Committee (ETAC), a District participatory governance group, reviews modifications to the plan and sends their recommendations forward to the Chancellor's Advisory Council (CAC).
-Upon review and approval from the CAC, the District Technology Plan is finalized and disseminated by the Vice Chancellor of Technology.
-The IT Project Development and Execution Process outlines the process for identifying and prioritizing IT projects and technology refreshment [III.C.1_11].
+Upon review and approval from the CAC, the District Technology Plan is finalized and disseminated by the vice chancellor of technology.
+The IT Project Development and Execution Process outlines the process for identifying and prioritizing IT projects and technology refreshment [III.C.1\11].

-The College Technology Committee reports to main participatory governance group and is responsible for collegewide educational technology planning through input received from faculty, classified staff, administrators, and students.
+The College Technology Committee reports to main participatory governance group and is responsible for college wide educational technology planning through input received from faculty, classified staff, administrators, and students.
 The Technology Committee ensures stakeholders have access to informational resources, the Internet, and computing device support in a secure, reliable, and safe manner in cooperation with ETS.
-The College Technology Plan outlines the institution's technology infrastructure in support of instruction and student services, as well as coordinating technology training efforts [III.C.1_12].
-Technology resources at the College are regularly monitored and refreshed in bi-monthly prioritization meetings with ETS [III.C.1_13].
-The Student Systems Landscape Analysis offers a detailed look at the applications used throughout the College [III.C.1_14].
+The College Technology Plan outlines the institution's technology infrastructure in support of instruction and student services, as well as coordinating technology training efforts [III.C.1\12].
+Technology resources at the College are regularly monitored and refreshed in bi-monthly prioritization meetings with ETS [III.C.1\13].
+The Student Systems Landscape Analysis offers a detailed look at the applications used throughout the College [III.C.1\14].

-The College has a contractual agreement with Instructure (Canvas) for course management, hosting, and services.
-Instructure provides a robust security system based on internationally recognized standards as well as redundant systems to ensure backups of all data [III.C.1_15].
+The College has a contractual agreement with CourseLeaf and Instructure (Canvas) for curricular/course management, hosting, and services.
+CourseLeaf has modules that support curriculum development, catalog updates, along with workflow documentation.
+Instructure provides a robust security system based on internationally recognized standards as well as redundant systems to ensure backups of all data [III.C.1\15].
 The Online Learning team meets with Instructure on a monthly basis to review new Canvas features and determine those features best meeting the needs of the College.
 Additionally, the Online Learning Office participates in the statewide California Virtual Campus that routinely assesses the course management system and manages the statewide engagement with Instructure.